Last month, Cal DTSC officially added photovoltaic modules, better known as solar panels, to the State universal waste system.

 items: Batteries, electronic devices, mercury-containing equipment, lamps, CRTs, CRT glass, aerosol cans, and PV modules (22 CCR 66273.1).

 PV modules fall under the Golden State’s hazardous waste regulations primarily due to their glass and metal components.
 Solar panels can be made of palladium, silver, nickel, copper, or cadmium.
 When not disposed of properly, these metals can leach into the soil and groundwater.

 For public safety and to protect the environment, California classified end-of-life solar panels as a hazardous waste in 2015,

 regulating them under Title 22, Division 20, Chapter 6.5 of the California Code of Regulations.

-The DTSC has cited these stringent regulations as a significant burden on generators, disincentivizing them from properly disposing of PV module waste.
+The DTSC has cited these stringent regulations as a significant burden on generators that disincentivize proper disposal of PV module waste.

 Proposed Changes to the California Universal Waste Regulations

 , as well as the low risk posed by PV modules, the DTSC recommends streamlining the PV module waste collection, transport, and treatment to meet California’s universal waste requirements. listed in Title 22, Division 4.5, Chapter 23.

 The DTSC has cited the successful inclusion of electronic waste to the universal waste requirements as a positive sign that PV modules’ inclusion will also be a win for waste generators, handlers, and transporters.